mediachain/mediachain/docs/kittengrad.md

 #### Block Proposal

-During the block proposal phase, one or more transactors with stake in the form of pending transactios,  generate a block and brodcast a signed block proposal together with the block data.
+During the block proposal phase, one or more transactors with stake in the form of ownership of pending transactios,  generate a block and brodcast a signed block proposal together with the block data.

 Upon receiving a block proposal, a transactor that has not yet proposed a block can validate and endorse the block by broadcasting